 - Tomorrow Sleep has a side rail system for edge support.
 Sapira uses a Quantum Edge spring system which actually has better edge support overall than the Tomorrow Sleep.

-- I would give the Sapira a slight edge in durability.
+- I would give the Sapira a slight edge in durability, because of the high-density foams it uses in the comfort layers.

 Sapira has more bounce and is firmer than both options from Tomorrow Sleep, which have more of a traditional memory foam feel.
 The Tomorrow Sleep video below is for its firmer option.